Skip to main content

 Specify:

-• <administrator_name> — the name of the Nextcloud administrator;
+• <administrator_name> — The name of the Nextcloud administrator;

 • <root@example.com> — Nextcloud administrator email to create an account and receive Let's Encrypt® notifications;

-9. After the OS is installed, a password will be generated to connect to the server.
-The password can be copied to control panels: from the top menu, press ProductsDedicated servers → server page → tab Operating system.
-The password is available for review 24 hours after the OS installation is complete.
+9. After the OS installation, a password will be generated to connect to the server, which is also used for authorization in the Nextcloud panel.
+The password can be copied in the control panel: in the top menu, click ProductsDedicated Servers → Server page → Operating System tab → in the Password field, click .The password is available for 24 hours from the start of the OS installation or configuration change.
+If you forget the server password, you can reset and restore it.

 1. Open the page in your browser: